KTC96/project-one/README.md

 ## Testing

-I created a seperate file to outline the testing I undertook on my project
+I created a separate file to outline the testing I undertook on my project

 [Testing File](./testing/TESTING.md)